Assumptions and Methodologies

 • Housing = 2 people

-• The “What I Need” number is the user’s estimated annual expenses multiplied by their time “in” retirement, or actuarial mortality age minus planned retirement age.
+• The “I’ll Need” number is the user’s estimated annual expenses multiplied by their time “in” retirement, or actuarial mortality age minus planned retirement age.

 This Education goal intends to estimate the cost of a college fund.
 The expected cost of education can be based on the published cost of tuition for a specific U.S. college or university over four years or a general average cost for a four-year program.
 In the latter case, users can select between in- and out-of-state institutions, and private and public institutions.